hathora/builder/docs/builder/README.md

 3. 💬 **Realtime & social applications** - Examples: chat apps, delivery tracking apps, etc

-See the [showcase](showcase.md) to see some example games and demos made with Hathora!
+See the [showcase](showcase.md) to see some example games and demos made with Hathora Builder!

 ## Motivation

 Building a multiplayer game can be extremely challenging.
 On top of the challenges of building a single player game, you now have to constantly battle the network and latency, find ways to prevent cheating, and figure out how to make a scalable backend architecture.

-Hathora's abstractions greatly simplify these aspects so that you can focus on what matters - making your game!
+Hathora Builder's abstractions greatly simplify these aspects so that you can focus on what matters - making your game!

 ## Features

-Hathora comes with the following features out of the box:
+Hathora Builder comes with the following features out of the box:

 - Built in [networking](networking.md)
   - Automatic state synchronization of server state to all subscribed clients